sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding5_embedding_into_streamlit.md

 ## Install Streamlit

-To install Streamlit on our local computer, run the command:
+To install Streamlit on our local computer, execute the following command in Terminal:
 ```plaintext
 pip install streamlit
 ```